Marginalised Gaussian Processes with Nested Sampling: Background

-where $\bm{\theta}$ is dealt with numerically and $\bm{\theta}_{j}$ correspond to draws from the hyperparameter posterior $p(\bm{\theta} |\bm{y})$.
-The distribution inside the summation represents the standard GP posterior predictive for a fixed hyperparameter setting $\bm{\theta}_{j}$.
-Thus, the final form of the posterior predictive in marginalised GPs is a mixture of Gaussians (see \cite{rasmussen2004gaussian} for a review of GPs).
-Throughout this work we shall adopt a Gaussian likelihood, hence the only intractable integrand we need to consider is the hyperparameter posterior $ p(\bm{\theta}|\bm{y})$,
+where $\mathbf{\theta}$ is dealt with numerically and $\mathbf{\theta}_{j}$ correspond to draws from the hyperparameter posterior $p(\mathbf{\theta} |\mathbf{y})$.
+The distribution inside the summation represents the standard GP posterior predictive for a fixed hyperparameter setting $\mathbf{\theta}_{j}$.
+Thus, the final form of the posterior predictive in marginalised GPs is approximated by a mixture of Gaussians (see \cite{rasmussen2004gaussian} for a review of GPs).